-My first true attempt of a professional and detailed custom build is on this 1982 Honda CB750.
+My first attempt of a professional and detailed custom build is on this 1982 Honda CB750.

-I was first influenced by this bike when I came across the Hookie CB750 build, a build that really ticked my boxes with design.
+I was first influenced by this bike when I came across the Hookie CB750 build, I liked the minimal design and presentaion of Hookie and took inspiration.

-Arriving back to the UK in January 2015 and catching up with my oldest and truest friends, I found myself living and breathing the iconic Isle of Man TT race experience with Keith Amor and his beautiful new family.
+Arriving back to the UK in January 2015 I found myself living and breathing the iconic Isle of Man TT race experience with Keith and Guy Amor.

 With a freshly built workshop dripping in titanium and a fully loaded double box of brand new snap on tools, it was the perfect opportunity to build my first proper custom motorcycle.